• About

 04 Friday Apr 2014

-Posted by Brigid Jackson in Herbs, Honey Bee, Organic, Perennials
+Posted Herbs, Honey Bee, Organic, Perennials

 athletes foot, brinjals, companion plant, Cymbopogon citratus, fleas, food, gardening, herbs, home grown, insect repellant, lemon grass, marinade, Mosquitoes, organic, plants, skin ailments, stirfries, sweet potatoes, Thai cooking, ticks, tomato